Have you ever read a blog that was pushing for or against one particular employee assessment?

 - Personality questions may be offensive to test-takers if they seem too personal and not related to the job.

-> - Candidates can answer dishonestly in order to produce a favorable decision rather than an honest representation of themselves.
+- Candidates can answer dishonestly in order to produce a favorable decision.

-> - Because personality is in the field of psychology, the use of these tests can be problematic if the test type is also able to be used to diagnose mental disorders, which are protected under EEOC regulations.
+- Because personality lies in the field of psychology, the use of these tests can be problematic if the test type can also diagnose mental disorders, which are protected under EEOC regulations.

-> The number of employee assessments in the market today is staggering.
-It can be an overwhelming area of HR.
-Knowing that different evaluation methods serve different purposes can help you get traction in choosing the right one at the right time to best accomplish your goal.
+The number of pre-hire assessments on the market today is staggering.
+Knowing that different evaluation methods serve different purposes can help you get traction in choosing the right ones at the right time to best accomplish your goal.

-> Which category of tests has been most helpful to you?
+Which category of tests has been most helpful to you?
+Have you tried a combination of these tests before?
 Do you have any other categories not already on this list?

 After doing our own research, we formulated what we believe is a well-rounded, insightful pre-hire assessment.
 This tool, which we call the MAP, combines different types of popular assessments to provide the best overall picture of a candidate’s personality, motivators and behaviors.